london-biohackers/biohackspace-sops/biolab-usage-guidelines.rst

 ===========
 The laboratory has a number of centrifuges available for use.

-The Jouan is a larger device which can take 50ml tubes and larger containers if fitted with buckets and can spin up to 10,000 rpm (although documentation and instrument panel indicate higher rpm may be possible this particular unit appears to have a limit of 10,000.)
+The Jouan is a larger device which can take 50ml tubes and larger containers if fitted with buckets and can spin up to 10,000 RPM (although documentation and instrument panel indicate higher RPM may be possible this particular unit appears to have a limit of 10,000.)

-The Henle and MSE microcentaur can spin up to higher rpm with smaller samples.
+The Henle and MSE microcentaur can spin up to higher RPM with smaller samples.
 These centrifuges will not operate in their normal state without a closed lid, preventing the user from coming into contact with the moving parts.
 Users of these centrifuges must ensure that the lids are closed prior to operation.

 All centrifuges should be cleaned after use for the purpose of biosafety, containment and equipment maintenance.